-Fight trunks are used by boxers both in practice and boxing matches.
+Fight trunks are used by boxers mainly in boxing matches.
 In addition to being a piece of equipment necessary to box, trunks are also a fashion statement.
-Boxers try to make their personalities known by having words, symbols, or patterns embroidered to their shorts, and use specific colors that say something about them.
-For example, boxing legend Floyd Mayweather, who is known for his wealth, fancy cars, and glitzing jewelry, used to wear trunks with gold tassels and embroidering.
+Boxers try to make their personalities known by having words, symbols, or patterns embroidered onto their shorts and use specific colors that say something about them.
+For example, boxing legend Floyd Mayweather, who is known for his wealth, fancy cars, and glitzy jewelry, used to wear trunks with gold tassels and embroidery.

 Boxers also have the logos of their sponsors patched to their trunks.
 For some of the most famous fights of his career, Mayweather had Swiss watch company Hublot embroidered on his trunk's waistband.